Pacco-Sinbad/chipmunks_also_rest/README.md

     -I spent some time testing functionality and added a few media queries

     ***The next steps will be to add drop down menus in the designated areas of the code to allow the user to reuse categories they have created and to sort their journal based on category or date range.

+1/22/2024

+    -today I implemented the dropdown functionality to retrieve previously used category names with respect to the specific user.

+    -I also created a new ejs file for first time users.

+    -Creating this functionality taught me about how to handle arrays when going from the server to the client and back.

+    -There is still a lot I want to work on with this site that will fully flush out it capabilities as outlined in 1/18/2024